Benefits of being physically active

 You should also try to break up long periods of sitting with light activity, as research has suggested that remaining seated for too long is bad for your health, regardless of how much exercise you do.

-If you have had a fall or are unsteady on your feet due to weak legs, poor balance or a medical condition, you should do exercises to improve balance and co-ordination such as yoga, tai chi or dancing.
+If you have had a fall or are unsteady on your feet due to weak legs, poor balance or a medical condition, you should do exercise to improve balance and co-ordination such as yoga, tai chi or dancing.
+You may find that the GP will put you in touch with a social prescribing team.

 Being active will help you to: